luftkode/plotinator3000/README.md

 ## Purpose

-Inspect logs from the [Swiss Auto motor control](https://github.com/luftkode/mbed-motor-control) and generator.
-More log support will be added as needed.
+Inspect logs from SkyTEM systems.

 ## Why is this repository public?